DIALECTICAL BEHAVIOR THERAPY

 What are the skills taught in DBT?
 What problems are they meant to address?

 Interpersonal Effectiveness skills help you with fears of abandonment or rejection by others, conflicted relationships or "hot and cold" feelings about others.
-These skills can help create stronger realtionships, improve negotiating and increase your abilities to ask for things or to say no.
+These skills can help create stronger relationships, improve negotiating, increase your abilities to ask for things, and maintain or build self respect.

 Emotion Regulation skills help you work toward more "even" moods, acceptance of your feelings and control over their high emotions.
 These skills are helpful for people who experience intense mood swings or mood-driven choices and behavior.

-Finally, Distress Tolerance skills help people "get through the moment without making it worse".
+Finally, Distress Tolerance skills help people "get through the moment without making it worse", and learn to accept things that cannot be changed.
 These skills help to decrease desperate, impulsive behaviors that lead away from a happy future.
 They help people increase their ability to handle pain and stress for longer periods of time.

 Most people who have this difficulty also have one or several diagnoses.
 These often include a mood disorder (like Bipolar Disorder, anxiety or depression), Attention Deficit Hyperactivity Disorder, Borderline Personality Disorder or others.
 Also, they may be on one, several or no medications at all.
 One rule that applies to almost everyone with emotion dysregulation is that medication is not enough to help people get better and stay better.
 Therapy is also required in order to make satisfying and lasting life changes and to maintain this dysregulation.